What is Community Supported Agriculture?

 How much does a basic share cost?

 The Cobble Hill CSA’s basic subscription package consists of a weekly share of produce from Green Thumb Farm.
-This share is delivered each week in the summer and fall (approximately 27 weeks of produce, supplied from June through December).
-The weekly produce share costs $513.00 (or $19.oo a week).
-In addition to this subscription, all members are required to pay a $25 administrative fee and make a $5 food pantry donation, bringing the total annual cost for the basic share to $543.00.
-Members must also complete two shifts assisting with produce distribution on Tuesdays over the course of the season.
+This share is delivered each week from June through early December.
+The 2021 weekly produce share costs $21.50 a week.
+In addition to this subscription, all members are required to pay a $25 administrative fee.
+Members must also complete work shifts assisting with produce distribution on Tuesdays over the course of the season.

 How do I get my produce?